Niteshkarmore7888/CatalogManagementSystem/README.md

 Clone the Repository
 Clone the project to your local machine using Git:

-bash
-Copy code
 git clone https://github.com/yourusername/catalog-management-system.git
 cd catalog-management-system
 Configure Database
 Update the application.properties file with your MySQL database credentials:

-properties
+# properties
-Copy code

 spring.datasource.url=jdbc:mysql://localhost:3306/catalog_db
 spring.datasource.username=your_username
 spring.datasource.password=your_password

-Run the Project
+# Run the Project
-Use the following Maven command to run the application:
+Use the following Maven command to run the application: mvn spring-boot:run

-bash
-Copy code
-mvn spring-boot:run
-Technologies Used
+# Technologies Used
 Spring Boot: Framework for building Java applications with minimal configuration Spring Data JPA: Simplifies database interactions with MySQL using JPA repositories Hibernate Validator: Used for input validation using annotations
 MySQL: Relational database management system for storing product data
 Lombok: Reduces boilerplate code (getters, setters, constructors) in Java classes

-#Product Entity
+# Product Entity
 The Product entity represents a product in the catalog with the following fields:
 id: Unique identifier for each product
 name: The name of the product